zy12aaf168/lm-lab-async-await-javascript/README.md

 ## Instructions

-Please read the accompanying [docs](./docs/) files before making a start on these exercises
+Please see the accompanying [instructions for Exercise 1](./docs/exercise001.md) and [instructions for Exercise 2](./docs/exercise002.md).